 This post may contain affiliate links.
 Please read my disclosure policy.

 We went camping last weekend in the mountains of Virginia and I had great plans to blog numerous recipes.
-One was a complete bomb and bad weather dampened my desire to take photos of the second dish.
+One was a complete disaster and bad weather dampened my desire to take photos of the second dish.
 Don’t get me wrong, we had a terrific time and it was just the break we needed.
 Sometimes when you lack Internet access and all contact with the outside world, it’s easy to forget all about what you planned to do.

 The Park Rangers said there were 10-15 bear sightings each day in the campground.
 We didn’t see black bears but did see signs they had been climbing an apple tree.
 We saw several white tail deer and lots and lots of dogs, which would explain why we didn’t see bears.